-- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains and losses arise; - · certain interest expense and financing costs were non-allowable for tax purposes due to restrictions that applied in the period; and - the amortisation expense for certain intangible items was treated as non-allowable.
+- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains and losses arise; - · certain interest expense and financing costs were non-allowable for tax purposes due to restrictions that applied in the period; - the amortisation expense for certain intangible items was treated as non-allowable; and - changes in the recognition of deferred tax assets, particularly tax losses.

-AUSTRALIA REST OF THE WORLD TOTAL Effective tax rate 35% 4% 11%
+AUSTRALIA UNITED STATES UNITED KINGDOM REST OF THE WORLD TOTAL Effective tax rate 25% 46% 14% 13% 15%

-The Group's effective tax rate in 2018 reflected the following:
+The Group's effective tax rate in 2019 reflected the following:

-- increased profits in North America and Bermuda, which benefit from the utilisation of previously unrecognised tax losses; and - · a one-off \$45M recognition of additional North American deferred tax assets.
+- the mix of corporate tax rates in the countries where we operate; - · North America and Bermuda continuing to benefit from the utilisation of previously unrecognised tax losses; and - a one-off \$45M recognition of North American deferred tax assets.